BASLQC/baslqc.github.io/_posts/2015-02-14-minimal-mistakes-theme.md

 It's a very simple theme that can look amazingly professional with the right header images, is easily customizable, and has a responsive layout that can fit any screen size.
 Responsive themes are particularly important, now that most people use a combination of smartphone, tablet, and laptop daily.

-I've modified it further for my personal use:
+I've modified it further for my personal use :

 ## Home Page Mod